joshaw/CompSci/Notes/Statistics.md

 ## Statistical Tests

 ### Correlation Test
+- Two continuous variables
 - Reported as
 	- r(`degrees of freedom`) = `coefficient`, p< `P-value`
 	- eg r(82)=-0.79, p<0.001

+### Regression Test
+- Two (or more) continuous variables
+- Allows prediction of variable based on the value of others

+### Levene's Test
+- Tests for homogeneity of variances
+- Null hypothesis is that the variences are equal.
+- Want it to be big
+	- Says that there is no difference between the variances in the population.

 ### T-Test
 - Most basic form of statistical test
+- Causal inference
+- *Requires* 1 continuous variable and 1 catagorical variable with 2 levels
 - If the sample mean difference is larger than we expect
 	- We have collected two samples by chance that are atypical of the population, **or**
 	- The two samples are from different populations.
+- Between participants: independant t-test
+- Within participants: dependant t-test

 #### Standard T-Test
 - Between Subjects
-- Independant means t-test
+- Independent means t-test
-- Used when there are exactly 2 groupt to be tested
+- Used when there are exactly 2 groups to be tested
-	- eg. control group vs. expermimental group
+	- eg control group vs experimental group
 - Are two sets of data significantly different from one another?

 #### Paired T-Test